HaydenBelanger/assemblylinemachines/docs/recipes/experiencemill.md

     The `cost` is used both to determine the length of the recipe as well as the required Liquid Experience to perform the recipe.
 1 `cost` is equivalent to 0.5 seconds and 1 mB of Liquid Experience.
     The actual result to the processing time and mB usage, in practice, is increased exponentially depending on a number of factors.
 If Speed Upgrades are present, the processing time is decreased by 25% and the mB usage is increased by 10% for each upgrade.
     Finally, the processing time and mB usage is multiplied by the level of the enchantment being produced (See Enchantment Level Calculations above) to get the final resulting true cost to the player.

+- `amount`: Positive Integer, *removed in 1.18.2-1.4*
+*The count of the `input` required for every 1 level of the enchantment.
+To specify count in newer versions, use an Ingredient With Count.*

 ## Example